Gradient flows for empirical Bayes in high-dimensional linear models

-Our work takes a step towards understanding the theoretical properties of the NPMLE in the linear model, as well as of the gradient flow procedure (\ref{eq:joint_flow_intro}) for its optimization.
-We summarize these contributions as follows: \begin{enumerate} \item In an asymptotic setting where $n,p \to \infty$, and under a certain deterministic condition on the design $\X$, we establish consistency (in the sense of weak convergence) for any approximate minimizer $\hat{g}$ of the negative log-likelihood $\bar{F}_n(g)$.

-Our condition for $\X$ requires the existence of test vectors $\{\z_j\}_{j=1}^p$ that, roughly speaking, can decorrelate a sufficient number of variables $\{\x_j\}_{j=1}^p$ of the design.
-This builds upon and extends a recent result of \cite{mukherjee2023mean} that showed consistency for well-conditioned design matrices $\X$ when $n \geq p$.
-Our assumption is sufficiently general to encompass also settings where $n<p$, and in particular, settings where $n$ and $p$ are of a similar order and $\X$ is a random design having i.i.d.\ sub-Gaussian rows with well-conditioned population covariance.
+In \eqref{eq:joint_flow_intro}, $\grad^{W_2}_q$ denotes the $q$-gradient of $F_n(q,g)$ under the Wasserstein-2 geometry over probability densities on $\R^p$, and $\grad^{\FR}_g$ denotes the $g$-gradient of $F_n(q,g)$ under the Fisher-Rao geometry over densities on $[-M,M]$; we refer to Sections \ref{sec:Gibbsrepr} and \ref{sec:phireparam} for details.
+The tuning parameter $\alpha>0$ is a relative learning rate of $g$ versus $q$.

+As recognized in the pioneering work of \cite{jordan1998variational}, the time-evolution of $q_t$ in (\ref{eq:joint_flow_intro}) represents the law of $\bvarphi_t \in \R^p$ evolving according to a Langevin diffusion.
+Consequently, the time-evolution of the prior density $g_t$ in (\ref{eq:joint_flow_intro}) may be approximated by simulating a trajectory $\{\bvarphi_t\}_{t \geq 0}$ of this diffusion.
+In our setting, this diffusion has a time-evolving drift parameter, corresponding to a time-evolving stationary distribution that depends on $g_t$.
+This leads to an adaptive Langevin dynamics algorithm --- which we will refer to as EBflow --- where the prior density $\{g_t\}_{t \geq 0}$ adapts to the sampled Langevin chain $\{\bvarphi_t\}_{t \geq 0}$.
-\item For suitable initial conditions $(q_0,g_0)$, we show existence, uniqueness, and smoothness for the solution $\{(q_t,g_t)\}_{t \geq 0}$ of the coupled differential equations corresponding to (\ref{eq:joint_flow_intro}), where $g_t$ evolves in the space of densities on $[-M,M]$ and $q_t$ describes the law of a Langevin-type diffusion for a sample $\bvarphi_t \in \R^p$.

-\item For fixed $q_t=q$ (or its approximation via a sample $\bvarphi_t=\bvarphi$), the ``univariate'' evolution of $g_t$ in (\ref{eq:joint_flow_intro}) is a Fisher-Rao gradient flow for optimizing the marginal log-likelihood in a sequence model (\ref{def:gau_seq}).
-For any initialization $g_0$ fully supported on $[-M,M]$, we prove the global convergence of this univariate flow $\{g_t\}_{t \geq 0}$ as $t \to \infty$ to the sequence model NPMLE, at the rate $O(1/t)$.
+\item We carry out a theoretical analysis of the gradient flow system \eqref{eq:joint_flow_intro} and its individual components, establishing the following basic properties: \begin{itemize} \item Under mild assumptions for the initial conditions $(q_0,g_0)$, we show existence, uniqueness, and smoothness of the solution $\{(q_t,g_t)\}_{t \geq 0}$ to (\ref{eq:joint_flow_intro}). \item For fixed $q_t=q$, we will see that the ``univariate'' evolution of $g_t$ in (\ref{eq:joint_flow_intro}) is a Fisher-Rao gradient flow for optimizing the marginal log-likelihood in the Gaussian sequence model (\ref{def:gau_seq}).
+We prove global convergence of this univariate flow $\{g_t\}_{t \geq 0}$ to the sequence model NPMLE as $t \to \infty$, at the rate $O(1/t)$.